 and Bridge- and Springboard-Maker

-“Kasàlà” is originally a word from the Cilubà language, spoken by the Lubà people in the DRC.
-Traditional Kasàlà is an oral panegyric poetry specific to this people.
+“Kasàlà” is originally a word from the Cilubà language, spoken by the Lubà people in the DRC (Democratic Republic of Congo).
+Traditional Kasàlà is an oral panegyric poetry specific to these people.
 It is characterised by the presence of a large number of proper names and structures known as makùmbù, which are mottos, generally eulogistic.

 Remarkably, this type of literature exists practically throughout sub-Saharan Africa, with some variations and under various names (izibongo in Southern Africa, amazina y’inka in Rwanda and Burundi, oriki in Nigeria, akö in Benin, etc.).
 Jean Kabuta’s doctoral thesis (1995) is a comparative study of African panegyrics, in particular self-praise (or autopanegyrics), which generally involves the praise of the other.